lab2023/tcmb_currency/README.md

 ## Credits

-Rails Template is maintained and funded by [lab2023 - internet technologies](http://lab2023.com/)
+This gem is maintained and funded by [lab2023 - internet technologies](http://lab2023.com/)

 Thank you to all the [contributors!](https://github.com/lab2023/tcmb_currency/graphs/contributors)